 This type of core is perfect for downhill riding as you may expect an extra grip around the corner.

-Here the bearing seats at the side of the wheel meaning a lot deeper providing very small to no inner lip.
+Here the bearing sits at the side of the wheel meaning a lot deeper providing very small to no inner lip.

 This type of core provides less amount of grip but good for sliding and drifting.

-This is the combination of both center set and side set meaning the bearing is placed neither at the center nor at the side of the wheel, but seats in between.
+This is the combination of both center set and side set meaning the bearing is placed neither at the center nor at the side of the wheel, but sits in between.